dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 typically have this.Note that process_index is not a PID.
 As shown below that is None.
 A new pid will be created when the thread is respawned in Phase3 code.

+NOTE: The status is also added as "ghost"  This clearly deliniates ghost entrys from install_failed and stub threads so that the resurrection_gatekeeper can be properly applied to them.

 ```
         synthetic_uuid = f"ghost_{ip.replace('.', '_')}"